 Our Credit Union was chartered in 1951 as the Griffiss Employees Credit Union.
 We operated out of a desk in the Headquarters Building at Griffiss Air Force Base in Rome, New York and serviced only civilian members.
 As our Credit Union grew, our charter was amended to include military personnel and an expanded field of membership.
 We also increased the variety of products and services offered.
 Our name was then changed to Griffiss-Oneida Federal Credit Union.

-In 1985, Griffiss-Oneida Federal Credit Union.
-In 1985, Griffiss-Oneida FCU merged with DeWitt First Federal Credit Union in Syracuse and our name was changed again to Up State Federal Credit Union.
-In 1988, we also merged with Fort Drum Federal Credit Union.
-In 2000, we changed our Federal charter to a New York State charter and our name was changed to AmeriCU Credit Union.
+In 1985, Griffiss-Oneida Federal Credit Union merged with DeWitt First Federal Credit Union in Syracuse and our name was changed again to Up State Federal Credit Union.
+In 1988, we merged with Fort Drum Federal Credit Union.
+In 2000, we changed our federal charter to a New York state charter and changed our name again to AmeriCU Credit Union.